 Spam is essentially unsolicited email.
-However, when it comes to the business of email marketing, spam is whatever an email recipient marks as spam.
-Every person you email is empowered to report any email to their Internet Service Providers (ISP) as spam.
+However, when it comes to the business of email marketing, spam is whatever an email recipient marks as abusive or spam.
+Every person you email is empowered to report any email to their Internet Service Providers (ISP).
 The ISP then informs Keap through a Feedback Loop where the spam complaint came from and who sent it.
+They can also do this by using the unsubscribe link the Keap includes in the Can Spam block at the bottom of all email sent from the Keap network.

-It is generally accepted in the email marketing industry that spam rates over 0.1% (1 complaint per 1000 emails sent per provider) are excessive.
+It is generally accepted in the email marketing industry that spam rates over 0.1% (1 complaint per 1000 unique email addresses sent to per provider) are excessive.
 This metric is tracked per email provider and not as global rate.
+The Math used to determine this rate is as follow:

-Spam complaints are tracked to emails sent through a specific provider in last 30 days.
+Spam complaints are tracked to email addresses sent through a specific provider in last 30 days.

-For example, in the last 30 days you sent 10,000 emails to customers in your marketing list.
-500 of the emails sent go to users with Yahoo email addresses.
+For example, in the last 30 days you sent 10,000 email addresses in your marketing list.
+500 of the addresses to are Yahoo email addresses.
 5 of the Yahoo email recipients marked the email as spam, your spam rate with Yahoo is 5/500 or 1%.

-To get an idea of your spam percentage you can look at your list of spam complaints and submitted feedback then determine how many are from each provider.
+To get an idea of your spam percentage you can look at the Email Health (Last 30 days) widget under the Complaints section.
+There you can find the Recent complaints report.
 You can also look at each email broadcast report and manually tally your rates.

 How to Fix Spam Related Issues